Open a discussion with the RubyMotion community. All members can interact and help each other.

 There are many RubyMotion apps in the App Store.
 Check out our Apps catalog to see a selection of them.

-Do I need to know Objective-C to use RubyMotion?
+Do I need to know Objective-C or Java to use RubyMotion?

-You will need to learn how to interpret Apple's interfaces and how to call them from Ruby.
+You will need to learn how to interpret Apple's and Google's interfaces and how to call them from Ruby.
 This is fairly straightforward, and we provide documentation in our guides to help you along the way.
-Beyond that, there is no need to learn the rest of the Objective-C language, which can be a daunting task for programmers not familiar with C.
+Beyond that, there is no need to learn the rest of the Objective-C and Java languages, which can be a daunting task for programmers not familiar with C-based languages.

-We will eventually provide pure-Ruby abstractions that should make the whole process even more accessible.
+The RubyMotion community has also been working on providing pure-Ruby abstractions that make the whole process even more accessible.

 Can I use Ruby gems?